walcivar/PCFFileUploader/README.md

 If you want, you can download the code and make some changes before uploading it to your environment, such as changing the solution prefix.
-And if you want to create a PCF from scratch by reusing the code from the index.ts file, follow all the steps below.
+But if you want to create a PCF from scratch by reusing the code from the index.ts file, follow all the steps below.

 I assume that you have the Microsoft Power Platform CLI installed in your machine.
 If not, please download it and install it before continue.
 Same for node.js